sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 #### Connecting to RLQS Control Plane

-xDS Control Plane provides RLQS connection details in [`GrpcService`] message ( already supported by Envoy). `GrpcService` supports two modes:
+xDS Control Plane provides RLQS connection details in [GrpcService] message ( already supported by Envoy).
+GrpcService supports two modes:

-1. `GrpcService.EnvoyGrpc`, Envoy's minimal custom gRPC client implementation.
+1. GrpcService.EnvoyGrpc, Envoy's minimal custom gRPC client implementation.
-2. [`GrpcService.GoogleGrpc`], regular gRPC-cpp client.
+2. [GrpcService.GoogleGrpc], regular gRPC-cpp client.

-For obvious reasons, we'll only support the `GoogleGrpc` mode.
+For obvious reasons, we'll only support the GoogleGrpc mode.

 ##### GrpcService Security Considerations

-In [`GrpcService.GoogleGrpc`], the xDS Control Plane provides the target URI, `channel_credentials`, and `call_credentials`.
+In [GrpcService.GoogleGrpc], the xDS Control Plane provides the target URI, `channel_credentials`, and `call_credentials`.
 If the xDS Control Plane is compromised, an attacker could configure the xDS clients to talk to other malicious Control Planes.
 This could lead to potential exploits such as leaking